 The biggest problem I have found with different manufacturers or with the exotic applicators is keeping them clean.
-They work great - the first time. of glue.
-This comes with practice.
+They work great - the first time.

 Using perforated copper clad circuit board for making the pads is another method, requiring no special tools.